TL;DR: The Undisclosed Truth About “Free” Energy Brokers

 The Department for Energy Security and Net Zero confirmed (opens in new tab) that Ofgem will directly regulate brokers from 2026 - including mandatory registration, conduct standards, and enforcement powers.
 You can track progress on Ofgem’s TPI programme page (opens in new tab).

-Industry sources report 20-30% reductions in average commission rates since transparency requirements took effect.
-But voluntary codes have failed - only 45 of 2,200 active brokers (2%) signed up.
+Mandatory commission disclosure from October 2024 has increased competitive pressure on broker pricing, as customers can now compare what they’re paying.
+But voluntary codes have failed - only 52 of 2,700+ active brokers (2%) signed up.
+And be aware that even if you “shop around” on comparison sites, most route to the same underlying broker.
 Until mandatory regulation arrives, the onus remains on you to ask the right questions.

 The Meet George Difference